rhk7913/archlinux.github.io/index.md

 ## Change the root password

 The following command will guide you through changing your root password.
-You will need the root account and password to log into the GUI for the first time.
+You will need the root account and password to log into the desktop environment for the first time.
 ```
 passwd
 ```

 ## Installing a desktop environment (DE)

-**Note:** The website that I used for installing a DE provided steps for installing the Gnome DE.
+**Note:** I ended up using the Gnone DE, since a majority of my references decided to install that particular DE.

 The following commands will install the Gnome DE:
 ```